cse442-software-engineering-ub/f25-no-brainers/README.websocket.md

 - run `composer require cboden/ratchet` to install Ratchet package

 ## How Websocket works
+- it establishes a TCP connection
-1. Over TCP protocol, the client sends a special request via HTTP to the server
+- client sends an HTTP request to upgrade to the websocket protocol
-2. The special request is intented to initiate a handshake process with the running websocket
-3.
+- server responds confirming the upgrade request
+- client and server keep the TCP connection open
+- client and server can communicate realtime by sending messages to each other via the connection

 ## How Ratchet works